Car Accidents

 Let an Experienced Passenger Injury Lawyer Handle Your Case

 Before you talk to an insurance adjuster about the car accident you were involved in, reach out to Staver Accident Injury Lawyers, P.C.
-Insurance companies do not have your health or wellbeing in mind; they just want to pay you as little as possible and close the case file.
+Insurance companies do not have your health or well-being in mind; they just want to pay you as little as possible and close the case file.
 We are dedicated to fighting for you every step of the way and helping you get the compensation you deserve, no win no fee.

-Fill out our online form or call us at (312) 236-2900 to explore your legal options.
+To explore your legal options, fill out our online form or call us at (312) 236-2900.

 Free Consultation